athankefalas/swift-toasts/README.md

 ### Buttons

-A `ToastButton` can be used to schedule the presentation of a `Toast` when the presentation is a direct result of a user interaction or user triggered operation.
-In order to schedule the toast the instance of `ScheduleToastAction` that is passed as an argument in the button action must be used.
+A `ToastButton` can be used to schedule the presentation of a `Toast` when the presentation is a direct result of a user interaction or user-triggered operation.
+In order to schedule the toast, the instance of `ScheduleToastAction` that is passed as an argument in the button action must be used.

 ``` Swift
 // Showing a Toast after a user presses a Button.